Nonprofit Content Marketing Advanced Guide

 Today’s online platforms allow nonprofits to use high-resolution, beautiful images as key features of visual stories.
 Combining photos with relevant statistics and/or interactive elements creates stunning content that engages viewers while educating them about your cause and encouraging them to get involved.

-While content marketing is a long-term strategy, the upfront investment in time and resources pays off in amazing increases in donor acquisition, community reach, and brand awareness.
+While content marketing is a long-term strategy, the upfront investment in time and resources pays off through increases in donor acquisition, community reach, and brand awareness.
 Not to mention: the efforts of storytelling can help drive your fundraising appeals across all media, including your printed postcards or hand-crafted letters.

 Need help tackling your nonprofit content strategy?
 Partner with Big Sea today.